-Professor - School of Environmental and Rural Science; Precision Agriculture Research Group
+Professor and Head , Ecosystem management - School of Environmental and Rural Science

-I am particularly interested in how governments, industry, public and private organisations and the community can work together to pursue sustainable development, ecosystem stewardship and resilience-based, natural resource management and planning at local and regional scales.
+I am particularly interested in how governments, industry, public and private organisations and society can work together to pursue sustainable development, ecosystem stewardship and resilience-based natural-resource management and planning from local to global scales.

 BSc (Hons) (Adel), PhD (Adel)